cuplsensor/cupldeploy/README.md

 2. Click on the Consumer API Root link.
 Expect to see the page below.
 The consumer API is being served.
    ![screenshot](docs/screenshots/consumer_api_running.png)

-#### Troubleshooting cuplbackend
-The best way to find out why the page is not being served is to SSH into your droplet as root and then to run ``docker ps``.
-You will see a list of running docker containers and  names for each.
-To find out what is wrong with the backend container, enter ``docker logs cupldeploy_cuplbackend_1``.
-This will print out log messages from the Flask application.
-If, for example, there is a problem connecting to the database, it will be reported here.